ITV Sport Channel: Closure

 The cost of the Football League deal proved one too many a burden for the struggling ITV Digital.
 The Football League refused to accept a £130m pay cut in its £315m deal with the network, and this financial burden would cause ITV Digital itself to be placed into administration on 27 March 2002.
 The collapse caused severe financial difficulties for lower-division football clubs who had budgeted for large incomes from the television contract.

 Despite the closure of the majority of the subscription channels on ITV Digital on 1 May 2002, the ITV Sport Channel continued to broadcast, and was re-designated as a free-to-air channel.
 The closure of the channel was announced two days later, and closed as planned on 11 May, after its coverage of the Division 2 play-off final between Brentford and Stoke.
 Following the end of the match, a closedown slide was displayed stating "The ITV Sport Channel has ceased transmission".

 On 1 August 2002 the Football League sued ITV Digital's parent companies, Carlton and Granada, claiming that the firms had breached their contract in failing to deliver the guaranteed income.
 The League lost the case, with the judge ruling that it had "failed to extract sufficient written guarantees".
 The League then filed a negligence claim against its lawyers for failing to press for a written guarantee at the time of the deal with ITV Digital.
 This time it was awarded a paltry £4 in damages of the £150m it was seeking.

 Programming

 Throughout its time on air, football was the mainstay of the channel.
 In addition to live Football League coverage, the channel showed Saturday night primetime highlights from all three divisions.
 The UEFA Champions League coverage previously shown on ONsport moved to ITV Sport Channel to help to fill out the channel's schedule.
 However, other sports did receive some coverage, including the tennis coverage previously shown on OnSport 1, snooker, the British Basketball League and boxing from the United States.
 The channel also acquired secondary rights to European Cup rugby union.

 Successor

-In 2017, ITV would launch another sport channel, ITV Box Office, showing pay-per-view boxing and wrestling events; that service also shut down shortly after, in early 2020.
+In 2017, ITV would launch another sport channel, ITV Box Office, showing pay-per-view boxing and wrestling events; that service shut down in early 2020.